creimers/cmsplugin_iconlist/README.md

 )
 ```

-A full list of available icons can be found [here](http://fontawesome.io/icons/).
+A full list of available icons can be found at [fontawesome](http://fontawesome.io/icons/).